Optical neural network architecture for deep learning with the temporal synthetic dimension: Discussion and Summary

-In summary, we propose a novel method to create the ONN in a single resonator network with the concept of the temporal synthetic dimension.
-Two delay lines have been used to connect temporal-nearby pulses in each roundtrip, with the detailed dynamics being controlled by parameters in splitters and phase modulators.
-By including the nonlinear saturable absorber, pulses in each roundtrip become one layer in the ONN, and forward transmission with linear transformation and nonlinear operation is conducted when pulses circulate inside the resonator after each roundtrip.
-Backward propagation is done by the computer to train all control parameters.
-As the proof of principle, we show the complicated wine classification problem in numerical simulations, which works quite well.
-Our proposed ONN in the temporal synthetic dimension is flexible, which can be re-configurable and scalable on the number of sites (pulses) in each layers as well as the number of layers (roundtrips) for each computation.
-Once getting trained, the ONN operates all-optically.
+In summary, we propose a novel paradigm to achieve the ONN in a single resonator network.
+The proposed approach is based on a physical concept of the temporal synthetic dimension.
+As the proof of principle, we study the MNIST handwritten digit recognition problem to verify the validation of the deep learning functionality of our proposed ONN.
+Furthermore, we demonstrate the possibility of photonic intelligent features, by showing the performance of a home-made optical pulse train distribution classification problem.
+Our proposed ONN in the temporal synthetic dimension uses the trade-off between time and space complexity, and therefore does not have the advantages in energy and speed.
+However, the key achievement here is that we propose an alternative model with relatively high flexibility, which can be re-configurable and scalable on the number of sites (pulses) in each layers as well as the number of layers (roundtrips) for each computation.
+Distinguished from other relevant works \cite{pankov19,arxiv9-8Aus}, our proposal focuses one resonator supporting temporal synthetic dimension and shows the opportunity for constructing a flexible ONN that is capable for various optical tasks once getting trained.
+The construction in Fig. \ref{scheme}(b) can be easily linked to architectures of conventional neural networks with long-range connectivities added via additional delay lines, which can be further generalized to a recurrent neural network \cite{I. Goodfellow 17, K. Yao11, G. Dorffner13, M. Husken12, J. T. Connor14}.
 Furthermore, one can also prepare the set of pulses with the single-photon state instead \cite{chenPRL18}, which might makes our proposal with the temporal synthetic dimension being possible for constructing the quantum neural network in the future study.
-Our work therefore shows the opportunity for constructing a flexible ONN in a single resonator, which points to a broad range of potential applications from all-optical computation to optical information processing in both benchtop optics and on-chip photonics.
+Our work therefore shows the opportunity for constructing a flexible ONN in a single resonator, which points to a broad range of potential applications from all-optical computation to intelligent optical information processing \cite{chensegev} and biomedical imaging \cite{newSierra,newShirshin}.